PrintersForAnts/Salad_Fork/docs/frame_assembly.md

 * Frame from previous step

 **Steps:**
 1. Attach each extrusion H between extrusons I and J, the exact distance to the top of the frame will be set later.
-The rails should be facing the _bottom_ of the frame
+The rails should be facing the _bottom_ of the frame, with the printed endstops closest to the front rails.

 ![](images/y_rails_added_to_frame.png)